 1. Go to the beach

-It wasn’t exactly the right season to sunbath on the rocky beach or swim in the salty waters of the Black Sea but it was definitely very pleasant to walk for hours along the sea shore, especially during sunset.
+It wasn’t exactly the right season to sunbath on the rocky beach or swim in the salty waters of the Black Sea but it was definitely very pleasant to walk for hours along the seashore, especially during sunset.

 2. Walk, run or cycle on one of the longest seaside boulevards in Europe

 It’s 7 kilometers long and you can either choose to walk on the pavement next to the rocky beach or through the line of trees in the park.
-Niko loved going here for his morning or evening runs.
+Niko loved going there for his morning or evening runs.

 Oh, and the best thing is there are no cars around, just the sound of the wind blowing through the trees, waves breaking on the shore, birds whistling in the trees and the screams of little kids wanting ice-cream.

-The Alphabet Tower
+3.Visit the Alphabet Tower

 You can even go on an elevator that will bring you to the top.
 There’s always some music on the ground floor and, cheesy as we are, Niko and I sometimes danced to the tunes of ballads playing.

-The Statue of Love aka Ali & Nino
+4.The Statue of Love aka Ali & Nino

-It’s an eight meter steel sculpture of a man and a woman created by the Georgian artist Tamara Kvesitadze.
+It’s an eight-meter steel sculpture of a man and a woman created by the Georgian artist Tamara Kvesitadze.
 She made this moving metal artwork in 2010, inspired by the tragic love story of Ali and Nino based on the novel by Kurban Said.

 Their families resisted their love because of their different cultural and religious backgrounds but when Ali and Nino finally found a way to be together, the first World War hit home and Ali was killed during the invasion of Soviet Russia.
 Yes, very sad story!

 Each day the two figures slide towards each other, but after merging into a brief embrace their segments pass between each other and the statues move away from one another.
 They can never truly connect…